By definition a system is "a set of principles or procedures to which something is done; an organized scheme or method".

 The jealousy system works by using a single hen to play two cocks off against one another.

-Essentially, it involves allowing each cock an hour or two with a single hen (in full view of the other cock) to make them "jealous" of each other before being basketed.
-The idea is that this jealousy will push the cocks to race harder to get home to the hen.
+Essentially, it involves allowing each cock an hour or two with a single hen (in full view of the other cock bird) to make them "jealous" of each other before being basketed.
+The idea is that this jealousy will encourage the cocks to race harder to get home to the hen.

 The celibacy system uses the denial of the sexual urges of both the cocks and hens as the primary motivator.
 Unlike with the widowhood, no specific mate is used to motivate any specific bird and the birds are not allowed to raise a round of youngsters.